Small Eggar

 Sadly this moth appears to be extinct in Kent (although we have thought that before with other species...).
 This moth flies early in the year, mostly in April, and the larvae live gregariously (lots of them) in a web, often seen within roadside hedgerows.
 It is highly distinctive with the only possibility of confusion being December Moth, but the white spots on the forewing should make separation easy.

-The map below shows the distribution of records of Small Eggar (Eriogaster lanestris) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Small Eggar (Eriogaster lanestris) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Small Eggar (Eriogaster lanestris) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Photo Gallery

-If you would like to contribute any photographs, please email mothsinkent@gmail.com.
+No photos of Small Eggar (Eriogaster lanestris) have been submitted to the website yet.
+If you have on you'd like to contribute any photographs, please email mothsinkent@gmail.com.

 External Links

-More information about Small Eggar (Eriogaster lanestris) can be seen on the external pages listed below:
+For more information and images of Small Eggar (Eriogaster lanestris), please take can be seen on the external pages listed below: